joncamfield/SAFETAG/content/methods/organizational_policies.md

   - Interviews
   - A Day in the Life
 authors:
+  - Carlos Guerra
-  - 'Carlos Guerra, Candace Lazarou'
+  - Candace Lazarou
 info_provided:
   - Capacity
   - Barriers